Skip to Main Content

 Graduating during the Great Depression, Kelly was fortunate to find work as an attorney, even though the job paid less than he made pumping gas during law school.
 His fortune improved, however, when he was hired by Harold Stassen in 1935.
 He married his wife, Mary Batchelder the same year.
 Three years later, Stassen was elected Governor of Minnesota and Kelly continued to work as an attorney at Stassen & Ryan and then its successor firm, Kelly & LeVander.
 At these two firms, Kelly practiced with future governors, senators, state legislators, and several judges.

 Kelly's public service began with military service in the U.S. Navy during World War II.
 In 1958, President Eisenhower appointed Kelly U.S. District Attorney.
-In 1970, Kelly was appointed Associate Justice of the Minnesota Supreme Court.
+In 1970, Kelly was appointed Associate Justice of the Minnesota Supreme Court by Governor Harold LeVander.
 Serving during the decade known for heavy caseloads, Justice Kelly was vocal about the need for an "intermediate court of appeals," an idea realized in 1983, just three years after his resignation from the Court.
 Justice Kelly authored nearly 300 majority decisions for the Court and is perhaps best known for Continental Can Co. v.
 State, 297 N.W.2d 241 (Minn.
 1980), which declared that sexual harassment is an illegal discriminatory practice.

 Justice Kelly died June 19, 1992.